 If you are dealing with the inheritance of Italian assets, it can be hard to know where to start, especially if you are not an Italian citizen yourself.
 You will probably have a number of questions about how to deal with the Italian estate such as: How do you obtain Italian probate?
 What inheritance laws apply to the Italian estate?
-Is there inheritance tax to pay in Italy?
+Is there inheritance tax in Italy?
 And many more!

 The answers may vary depend on the individual situation: where the deceased was domiciled, whether they were resident in Italy; whether there is a valid will; what the value of the estate is, for instance.